 Upper West Side:

-One of the most popular neighborhoods for photos is directly next to one of the most unfrequented but one of my favorites.
+One of the most popular neighborhoods for photos is directly next to one of the most unfrequented.
 I probably shoot in DUMBO at least once a week in busy season, and with good reason.
 It’s right next to Brooklyn Bridge Park, has lots of awesome street art and you can get some really cool views of the Manhattan Bridge down Washington Street.
-If we’re shooting here, there’s also a good chance I might ask if you’d like to explore a bit further down to Vinegar Hill.
-This strangely quiet little hamlet makes for a really cool backdrop especially early in the morning.
-It’s only a couple streets, but I love the feel of the historic carriage houses, cobblestones and colorful doors covered in ivy.
+If we’re shooting here, there’s also a chance I might ask if you’d like to explore a bit further down to Vinegar Hill.
+This strangely quiet little hamlet makes for a really nice backdrop especially early in the morning.
+It’s only a couple streets, but I love the feel of the historic houses and storefronts, cobblestones and colorful doors covered in ivy.

 Cobble Hill/Brooklyn Heights: